plsuwu/plsuwu/src/docs/writeups/devvortex.md

 ```

-Choosing option `V` opens the log in the `apport-cli` report viewer, which seems to almost just be a partially-modified Vim or Vi or something like that.
-We can invoke a `root` shell with `!bash` and then `cat` out the
+Choosing option `V` opens the log in the `apport-cli` report viewer, which seems similar to a Vi or Vi-adjacent editor - we can invoke a `root` shell by simply typing `!bash`, and then `cat` out the
-second flag at `/root/root.txt`:
+second flag at the usual `/root/root.txt` directory:

 ```bash
 == CrashDB =================================